-We’re one of a few universities to have invested in such exceptional learning facilities in partnership with Bloomberg, the global business and financial information leader.
-The lab puts a wealth of data at your fingertips, including company and director profiles plus analysis of current affairs from Bloomberg Intelligence.
-You’ll receive training from Bloomberg specialists, have access to their helpdesk and can even work towards the Bloomberg Market Concepts Certificate to complement your degree qualification.
+The lab puts a wealth of data at your fingertips.
+You can access company and director profiles plus analysis of current affairs from financial intelligence.
+You’ll receive training from Bloomberg specialists and have access to their helpdesk.
+You can even work towards the Bloomberg Market Concepts Certificate.
+This will complement your degree qualification.